-MAJOR RELIGION/S Roman Catholic, Evangelical Christians.
+Roman Catholic, Evangelical Christians.

-Portugese.
+Portuguese.

-It is normal for Ministers to exchange gifts with their opposite number although agreement could be determined prior to the visit taking place NOT to exchange gifts.
-Small gifts are required for those who may have been of particular assistance during the visit eg liaison officer, interpreters, drivers etc. Gifts to Ministers should be easy to unwrap in the event that the recipient wished to open the gift immediately.
+It is normal for Ministers to exchange gifts with their counterparts although sometimes gift exchanges can be avoided by mutual agreement beforehand - arranged via Post.
+Small gifts are required for those who may have been of particular assistance during the visit e.g. liaison officer, interpreters, drivers etc. Gifts to

+Ministers should be easy to unwrap in the event the recipient wishes to open the gift immediately.